St Michael and All Angels' Church, Ashton-under-Lyne: Description

 The tower built in 1886-88 is modelled on the tower of Manchester Cathedral.
 The south porch is a fairly close restoration of the earlier porch shown in a view of 1765.
 There was formerly a family chapel of the earls of Stamford at the east end of the south aisle; this was formerly an Assheton chantry chapel.
 The two storey Stamford family pew (1841) now occupies its position.
 The north porch is a memorial of the 1st World War designed by R. B. Preston & R. Martin, 1921.
 The north vestry is a former chantry chapel of the Lees / Leech family.

 The box pews are arranged to face the three-decker pulpit so that some of them have their backs to the chancel.
 The three galleries may be 18th-century and are supported by cast iron columns.
 There are three fonts: two are Victorian and the other is 18th-century.
 The stained glass includes the most important medieval stained glass in Northwest England.
 It was given in 1497-1512 by Sir Thomas Assheton and the life of St Helen is portrayed in 20 windows as well as the Assheton donors.
 In 1872 these windows were moved to the south aisle.
 There are monuments to John Postlethwaite (died 1818) which includes Masonic symbols, and of Edward Brown (died 1857).

+Note: While the windows with life of St. Helena might have been donated after 1497, several ladies within it wear hennin.
+That suggests the design originates from 1480s, over a decade before it was donated/delivered.